 The neighborhood is peppered with small businesses and storefront eateries.
 There’s an abundance of local fares, including coffee shops, cafés, bakeries, bistros, BBQ joints, and bars, all within walking distance.
 It’s a lively and thriving hive of activity.

 The Lincoln Theatre is also just right up the road at Garfield and Long.
-This majestic performance space is a historical landmark dating back to 1928, and was recently a winner of the James B. Recchie Design Award from the Columbus Landmarks Foundation.
+This majestic performance space is a historical landmark dating back to 1928 and was recently a winner of the James B. Recchie Design Award from the Columbus Landmarks Foundation.
 Locals know the Lincoln Theatre for its phenomenal jazz performances both past and present.
+The area also has a strong neighborhood association that is focused on improving the area and keeping it safe.

 What’s Going On In and Around Olde Towne East?